tallesairan/GPT4ALL-Python-API/README.md

 GPT4ALL-Python-API is an API for the GPT4ALL project.
 It provides an interface to interact with GPT4ALL models using Python.

+### Features
+- Possibility to list and download new models, saving them in the default directory of gpt4all GUI.
+- Possibility to set a default model when initializing the class.
+  - The model is loaded once and then reused.
+  - The model can be set through the environment variable `DEFAULT_MODEL` in the dotenv file.
+  - The model can be set through the `model` field in the request body or in the OpenAI library.
+- Implemented the prompt_template, prompt_batch_size, and repeat_last_n via API.
+- Methods included in the default API of gpt4all GUI.

 ### Requirements

 - Python 3.8